Ji2-yadav/Chat_Pet/README.md

-# Chat_Pet - A Powerful tool for all your data chat needs
+# Chat_Pet - A Powerful tool for all your data needs
 ## Overview

 ## Table of Contents